 Recently, the Vanara have begun to explore the world around them.
-Some have ventured into the land of Desolation to the west of the Forest of Vines, while others have followed the trail of human and lizardfolk artifacts adns graves through the Sea of Sand to Monvesia in the East.
-Vanara "colonies" can be found scattered throughout the borders of Veldistan and the Pridelands.
-The first colonies appeared less than 200 years ago, after the rise of the Kleimland.
+Some have ventured into the Raviq to the west, while others have followed the trail of human and lizardfolk artifacts through the Sea of Sand to Prace in the east.
+Vanara outosts can be found scattered throughout the borders of Veldistan and the Pridelands.
+The first outposts appeared less than 200 years ago, after the rise of the Kleimland.

 The original stats I had chosen to use were once available at http://www.enworld.org/forum/5eraces/showentry.php?e=33, but I have been unable to load that page recently.
 I have re-loaded the traits here.
 If the original author were to send me a new/updated link, I will provide that instead.Ability Score Increase: Your Wisdom score increases by 2.

 For vanara in Prace, "Common" will most often be Veldi, as vanara outposts are found on the borders of Veldistan.